NVIDIA/aistore/docs/leave_cluster.md

 Two kinds of node removal are supported:

 - temporary removal, e.g. for node maintenance.
 In this case, the node remains in the cluster but it stops responding to client requests.
-Temporary removal comes in two flavors: `start-maintenance` that keeps the node running, and `shutdown` that stops the node;
+Temporary removal can be done in two ways: `start-maintenance` keeps the node running, and `shutdown` stops the node;
-- permanent removal, e.g. node decommission.
-This operation disables a node and starts moving all its objects to other targets.
-When rebalance finishes, the primary proxy automatically removes the node from the cluster.
+- permanent removal, e.g. node decommission. `decommission` disables a node and starts moving all its objects to other targets.
+When rebalancing finishes, the primary proxy automatically removes the node from the cluster.
 On leaving the cluster, the node erases its AIS metadata and optionally deletes all user data.

 ### Putting a node in maintenance

 ![Put a node under maintenance](images/maintenance.png)

-To take a node out of the cluster temporary while keeping it in the cluster list, put a node under maintenance (CLI):
+To temporarily take a node out of the cluster, put a node under maintenance (CLI).
+Nodes undergoing maintenance remain in the cluster map, as shown in the above diagram.

+In general, when storage targets leave (or join) the cluster, the current *primary* (leader) proxy transactionally creates the *next* updated version of the cluster map and synchronizes the new map across the entire cluster so that each and every node gets the new version.
+This results in each AIS target starting to traverse its locally stored content, recomputing object locations, and sending at least some of the objects to their respective *new* locations.
+Object migration is then carried out via an intra-cluster optimized [communication mechanism](/transport/README.md) and over a separate [physical or logical network](/cmn/network.go), if provisioned.

+For more details about the rebalancing process, see [REBALANCE](/docs/rebalance.md).

 ```console
 $ ais cluster add-remove-nodes start-maintenance 59262t8087